Embedded Linux system for Raspberry Pi with Yocto Project

 That should take a while.

-After the build is complete, create an SD card using the following commands.
-If you’ve performed the build in a Docker container, you’ll need to copy the files over to a Linux machine.
+After the build is complete, create an SD card using the following commands

 sudo apt install bmap-tools